Reluctant Interaction Modeling: Useful inequalities for sub-Weibull random variables

 \end{definition}

 First it is easy to verify that $\Psi_{\nu, L}$ is monotonically non-decreasing, $\Psi_{\nu, L}(0) = 0$, and $\Psi_{\nu, L}(a) \geq 0$ for all $a \geq 0$.
 Then for $U \sim \subw(\nu)$,

-The following theorem gives an upper bound on the GBO norm of $\sum_i U_i / n$ for i.i.d. $U_i$: \begin{lemma}[Theorem 3.1 of \citet{kuchibhotla2018moving}, simpliefied to i.i.d. case] Consider i.i.d. $\subw(\nu)$ random variables $U_1, ..., U_n$, the following bound holds:
+The following theorem (Theorem 3.1 of \citet{kuchibhotla2018moving}, simplified to i.i.d. case) gives an upper bound on the GBO norm of $\sum_i U_i / n$ for i.i.d. $U_i$: \begin{lemma} Consider i.i.d. $\subw(\nu)$ random variables $U_1, ..., U_n$, the following bound holds:

 where the constant $c(\nu) > 0$ only depends on $\nu$, and

 \end{lemma} Combining \eqref{eq:GBO_prob} and \eqref{eq:GBO_upperbound}, we have